Copyright law of Hong Kong

 Copyright law in Hong Kong to a great extent follows the English model.
-The Basic Law of Hong Kong, its constitutional document, guarantees a high degree of autonomy and continuation of laws previously in force after its reunification with Mainland China.
+The Basic Law of Hong Kong, its constitutional document, guarantees a high degree of autonomy and continuation of laws previously in force after its transfer of sovereignty from the United Kingdom to China.
 Hong Kong therefore continues to maintain a separate intellectual property regime from Mainland China.

+Background

 Article 139 and 140 of the Basic Law specifically deal with the protection of copyright in Hong Kong.